What is Applied Behavior Analysis (ABA) therapy?

 What are the qualifications of your staff?

 When working with One of the Kids, your team is composed of a team of highly trained and skilled individuals in the field of autism and ABA.
 Our Board Certified Behavior Analysts (BCBAs) have Master’s Degrees in behavior analysis, autism, special education, or a related field and over 1800 hours of supervised fieldwork experience in ABA.
-They certified through the Behavior Analyst Certification Board and are also licensed Behavior Analysts with the State of Texas.
+They are certified through the Behavior Analyst Certification Board and are also licensed Behavior Analysts with the State of Texas.
 Our Registered Behavior Technicians (RBTs) have Bachelor’s Degrees in related fields, or equivalent experience, and are certified through the Behavior Analyst Certification Board.
-Most of our RBTS are working toward their Master’s Degrees and gaining their supervised fieldwork experience.
+Some of our RBTS are working toward their Master’s Degrees and gaining their supervised fieldwork experience.
 Not only does our team exceed the minimum standards for their profession, they also provide a unique and individualized experience for each child.
 We believe that happy therapists will deliver the best service for our little learners.
 We are inspired to provide the best working environment and employee culture for our employees to thrive.
 With their passion, experience, and continued collaboration with other professionals in the field, your child’s team is well above the standards for the ABA industry.
 BACK

 Is ABA therapy covered by insurance?

 ABA therapy is mostly covered by insurance.
 The amount and type of coverage will vary greatly on your insurance plan.
-Private insurers in Texas are required to cover ABA as specified by the individual’s physician for children age two to eighteen.
+Private insurers in Texas are required to cover ABA as specified by the individual’s physician for children aged two to eighteen.
 Insurance policies under the state’s Marketplace Exchange are required to cover ABA therapy up to age ten.
 We will work with you during our intake process to verify your coverage with your insurer and provide you with the details of your coverage.
 BACK

 What insurance do you accept?